raspberrypilearning/beating-heart/en/step_2.md

 --- task ---

-**Test:** Turn the potentiometer and watch the value change in the Plotter.
+**Test:** Run your script and turn the potentiometer.
+Watch the value change in the Plotter.

 --- print-only ---